-You start your search, but there are so many options to choose from.
+You start your search for a Medicare plan, but there are so many options to choose from.
 Some with premiums, some without.
 Some with drug plans, others without.
 Each plan has so many features to sift through, that it can become a tough task.
 Luckily, there are a few key factors to look for that’ll help you figure out how to pick a Medicare plan for Part C that fits your needs.

 Does Your Medicare Advantage Plan Cover Your Needs?

 Above all else, you know what you need covered.
 Do you need drug coverage?
 Make sure it’s in the plan.
 Will you need inpatient care?
 If you’re unsure of what coverage you may need under your plan, a trip to your physician shouldn’t be out of the question.
 This is especially true if you haven’t taken advantage of your Welcome to Medicare or Annual Wellness visit.
 What good is a plan if it doesn’t meet your needs?

 Beyond what’s covered, you’ll want to see where it’s covered.
 Most Medicare Advantage plans have a network, which is a group of health care facilities, providers, and suppliers that have contracted with your plan to provide care at a reduced cost.
 If you like the doctor you have, you’ll want to verify whether your physician is in the plan’s network.

 Are the Plan’s Out-of-Pocket Costs Right?